mark-watson/haskell_cookbook_volume_2/README.md

 Currently the examples for this new Haskell book are in a private repository.

-NOTE: This book is a work in progress - please check back here June 2017.
+NOTE: This book is a work in progress - please check back here July 2017.